 This is illustrated in a conflict Jack experienced when plans were being made to film "Nine Dragons" (Season 9) in Hong Kong.
 The special administrative district of China has very strict gun control laws and was quite concerned about the filming of what it considered a violent program on its soil.
 Two years before the episode became reality, Hong Kong officials wrote to Jack and informed him that Mr. McGarrett would need to leave his guns with the police at the Hong Kong airport.

-It was very upsetting to Jack that Hawaii Five-0 and especially Steve McGarrett was seen in that light.
+It was very upsetting to Jack that Hawaii Five-0 and, especially, Steve McGarrett were seen in that light.
 After all, Jack long had lobbied for gun control in the United States and had made a concerted effort to have each episode send a positive message.
 He was only able to come to terms with the conflict when his wife reminded him about how another violent episode, "Up Tight" (Season 1), had saved the life of a real young girl, whose drug use nearly had driven her to suicide.
 The episode had shown her that one had a choice about whether to let drugs ruin her life or to turn herself and her friends in to the police and thus turn away from drugs.
 And so, Jack and the Five-0 team determined to have "Nine Dragons" tell a good story without the use of guns.
 They succeeded, too!

 Jack was a perfectionist.

-Writer Peer J. Oppenheimer wrote the following two statements about Jack’s aim for perfection: "But he is not a happy man, because he takes himself and everything too seriously." and "Will Jack Lord ever let go and relax?
+Writer Peer J. Oppenheimer wrote the following two statements about Jack’s aim for perfection: "But he is not a happy man, because he takes himself and everything too seriously" and "Will Jack Lord ever let go and relax?
 Will he ever consider his painting or acting good enough?
 I doubt it.
 He is a perfectionist.
 And perfection is an elusive goal to achieve."
 (Oppenheimer, Peer J. Jack Lord: Painting or Performing, He's a Perfectionist in Family Weekly.
 September 28, 1969.)

 Leonard Freeman, creator, executive producer, and writer of Hawaii Five-0, said, "He's terrific.
 I'm a perfectionist, and so is he...
 He's always on time, no bags under his eyes, and he always knows his lines."
 Freeman went on to say, "You can't work this hard and this long without being serious."
 (Raddatz, Leslie.
 How An Ex-Rodeo Rider Went West to Enjoy the Good Life as a Hawaiian Cop in TV Guide.
 January 4, 1969.)

-http://www.mjq.net/fiveo/anderson.htm.)
+http://www.mjq.net/fiveo/anderson.htm (scroll down).
 He clarified his statement by saying that Jack did not mind people having fun, just not on the set when cast and crew were trying to complete an hour-long episode in only eight days of filming.
 By comparison, a two-hour movie can take three or four months to film.

 According to Leslie Stevens, Creator of Stoney Burke, "He's as tough as horseshoe nails, a street fighter with a brooding, almost Irish-poetic quality.
 I hesitate to say "Heathcliff."
 But there's a gentleness to him, a haunting feeling."
 (Gill, Alan.
 BIG, BIG, BIG in TV Guide.
 November 17, 1962.)

-Yes, I'm tough.
+Jack said, "Yes, I'm tough.
 That's the only way to survive in a series.
 I would prefer to say I was firm.
 You can't be wishy-washy in this business.
 They go for the jugular.
 Show one small weakness and they'll destroy you.
 I know.
-I've got the scars to prove it.
+I've got the scars to prove it."
 (Jack Lord to Associated Press.
 Reprinted in Meyers, Ric.
 Murder on the Air: Television's Great Mystery Series.
 New York: The Mysterious Press, 1989, 147.)

-I'm death on bad scripts.
-I've told producers, “I won't shoot that.
-I won't put it on film."
+Jack also said, "I'm death on bad scripts.
+I've told producers, 'I won't shoot that.
+I won't put it on film.'"
 (Anderson, Nancy.
 Real Jack Lord Soft on Children in Reading Eagle.
 September 22, 1975, p.
 15.)

 Yet, according to Kam Fong, "...He was a softie with a marshmallow heart."
 (Tighe, Lori.
 Five-0 in His Past, Eight-0 in His Future in Honolulu Star-Bulletin.
 March 14, 1998.)

 So, where does the truth lie?
 As with most things in life, down the middle.